In this article:

 Note: There are some anecdotal remedies for foot odor relief making rounds on the internet.
 These mainly include Epsom salt soak, tea bags, essential oils, and baking soda.
 However, there is no scientific evidence to support their claims.

 Myths and Facts

 1. Sweat and foot odor

-The soles of the feet contain a great number of sweat gland and as a result, more sweat is produced in this area.
+The soles of the feet contain a number of sweat glands and as a result, more sweat is produced in this area.

 This moist environment enables the growth of bacteria that feed on the sweat and produce an unpleasant odor.
 In fact, every kind of body odor usually attributed to excessive perspiration is actually the result of bacterial overgrowth.